Welcome to the Concordia Challenge 2016!

-LD Debaters will be debating the second LD resolution - Resolved: In the United States federal jurisprudence, the letter of the law ought to have priority over the spirit of the law.
+LD Debaters will be debating the second LD resolution - Resolved: Developing countries ought to prioritize economic growth over environmental protection.
 This resolution will be used for all prelim rounds and outrounds.

 Electronic Script Submission/Debate Self-Timing

-We are aiming to have a timer in every debate room that has a team with anyone who is a first-year debate competitor.
+We are aiming to provide a timer in every room of debate where there is a first-year debate competitor.
 (Please indicate that you are a First Year Debater by checking the box in registration.)
-All seasoned debaters need to be prepared to self-time their rounds.
+All debaters need to be prepared to self-time their rounds.
 Please see the Debate Self-Timing Information tab for details.
-NOTE: Many first-year debaters have been learning to time themselves during the 2014-2015 season because of a continued shortage of timers.
-We suggest you come prepared to do-it-yourself.

-There will be a judge orientation prior to each round of speech and debate.
-Parents, it is important to go through an orientation if you haven't been to one at a tournament this year.
+There will be a judge orientation prior to each competition round.
+Parents, it is important to go through an orientation if you haven't attended one this year.
 With two Wild Card events, it is highly recommended that all parents go through an orientation.
 Please try to attend one early on, especially if this is your students' first year of competition.
 If you have never attended the separate Apologetics orientation please see one of our friendly orientors prior to judging an Apologetics round.